Technical terms, terms used to describe religious ideas, and jargon used by religious groups.

 Gnosticism.
 From the Greek word for knowledge (gnosis) and refers to the belief that we are saved by special knowledge rather than by the grace of God.
 Many gnostic cults existed in the history of the early Christian church.
 Also see agnosticism on this page.

 Hyper-grace.
 A false Christian doctrine that everyone is saved regardless of whether they repent.
 See the Pastor Notes pamphlet We All Need Our Sins Forgiven (PDF, 35 KB) for more info about the forgiveness of sins.

 Hypergraphia.
 A condition where a person feels compelled to write huge amounts.
 Wikipedia calls it "the uncontrollable urge to write."
 Associated with temperal lobe epilepsy.
 For an example of someone with hypergraphia, see Seventh Day Adventist founder Ellen G White.

 Jehovah.
 A name for God probably invented by a Catholic monk named Raymundus (Ramón Martí) in about AD1270.
 He erroneously added the vowels of "Adonai" (Hebrew for "Lord") to YHWH, the Hebrew name for God (meaning "I AM").
 Wikipedia: Today this transcription [Jehovah] is generally recognized as mistaken ... most scholars recognise Jehovah to be “grammatically impossible”.
 Jehovah's Witnesses wrongly claim that Jehovah is the only true and correct name of God – a ridiculous claim considering the origin of the name, even without the better understanding of Hebrew vowels we now have.
-(BTW, take a look at where the Jehovah's Witnesses' name came from.)
+(BTW, take a look in the JW listing at where the Jehovah's Witnesses' name came from.)